Ashar-john/Electronics-shop-Liberty/README.md

 # Electronics-shop-Liberty
-This is my first front-end development project as an Ecommerce-Electronics store Author - AsharJohn
+This is my first front-end development project as an Ecommerce-Electronics store.
+Author - AsharJohn